microsoft/nni/docs/source/nas/evaluator.rst

 We recommend to read the :doc:`serialization tutorial <serialization>` before using these evaluators.
 A few notes to summarize the tutorial:

-1. :class:`nni.retarii.evaluator.pytorch.DataLoader` should be used in place of ``torch.utils.data.DataLoader``.
+1. :class:`nni.retiarii.evaluator.pytorch.DataLoader` should be used in place of ``torch.utils.data.DataLoader``.
 2. The datasets used in data-loader should be decorated with :meth:`nni.trace` recursively.

 For example,